Adina Verson

-Adina Verson (born c.
-1983) is an American actor who may be best known for their television role of Poppy White, assistant of Tina Fey's character Cinda Canning, in Only Murders in the Building.
+Adina Verson (born September 29, 1983) is an American actor who may be best known for their television role of "Poppy White", assistant of Tina Fey's character (Cinda Canning), in Only Murders in the Building.
 Primarily a stage actor, their Broadway debut was in Indecent, which ran for two years starting in 2017.

 Biography

 Verson grew up in the Midwest in a reform Jewish home.
 They graduated from the Chicago Academy for the Arts in 2001, which inspired them to pursue a BFA in musical theater from the Boston Conservatory.
 They then received their MFA in acting from the Yale School of Drama.
 In 2017, Verson appeared in Indecent on Broadway, playing Madje, Reine, and Virginia during the show's two-year run.
 They played Ali Pfefferman in the A Transparent Musical, based on the Amazon Prime show Transparent, which premiered in May 2023 at the Mark Taper Forum in Los Angeles.
 The show is planned to open on Broadway in 2024.
 They were one of the co-founders of the Old Sound Room theater company, which is made up of Yale School of Drama alumni.

 Verson auditioned for the role Cinda Canning on Hulu's Only Murders in the Building, a character written for Tina Fey, during the COVID-19 pandemic.
 When Fey confirmed she was available to play Cinda, the role of Poppy White was written for Verson.
 Verson has also worked as an audiobook narrator for Penguin Random House.